hyperledger/besu-docs/docs/HowTo/Send-Transactions/Revert-Reason.md

 ## Enabling revert reason

 Use the [`--revert-reason-enabled`](../../Reference/CLI/CLI-Syntax.md#revert-reason-enabled)
-command line option to include the revert reason in the transaction receipt in Hyperledger Besu.
+command line option to include the revert reason in the transaction receipt and [`eth_estimateGas`](../../Reference/API-Methods.md#eth_estimategas) error in Hyperledger Besu.

 !!! caution